AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-provision-linux-clusters.md

 For more information on using Azure Storage account, see [Using Azure Storage with HDInsight](hdinsight-hadoop-use-blob-storage.md).

-#### <a name="azure-data-lake-store"></a>Azure Data Lake Store
-In addition to Azure Storage, you can use [Azure Data Lake Store](../data-lake-store/data-lake-store-overview.md) as a default storage account for HBase cluster in HDInsight and as linked storage for all four HDInsight cluster types.
-For more information, see [Create an HDInsight cluster with Data Lake Store using Azure portal preview](../data-lake-store/data-lake-store-hdinsight-hadoop-use-portal.md).

 #### <a name="use-additional-storage"></a>Additional storage

 In some cases, you might add additional storage to the cluster.
 For example, you might have multiple Azure storage accounts for different geographical regions or different services, but you want to analyze them all with HDInsight.

 You can add storage accounts when you create an HDInsight cluster or after a cluster has been created.
 See [Customize Linux-based HDInsight clusters using Script Action](hdinsight-hadoop-customize-cluster-linux.md).

 For more information about secondary Azure Storage account, see [Using Azure Storage with HDInsight](hdinsight-hadoop-use-blob-storage.md).
-For more information about secondary Data Lake Storage, see [Create HDInsight clusters with Data Lake Store using Azure portal preview](../data-lake-store/data-lake-store-hdinsight-hadoop-use-portal.md).

 #### <a name="use-hiveoozie-metastore"></a>Hive metastore